Petermanson140/Utilize/README.md

 ├── dissertation/     # Dissertation chapters
 └── README.md

-## Research Questions
+##  3 Research Questions
-1. Does adding live weather data improve savings recommendation accuracy?
+1. Does integrating live weather data improve the accuracy of savings recommendations?
-2. Which household factors best predict high energy bills?
+2. Which household factors are the best predictions for high energy bills?
-3. Can the RAG pipeline achieve RAGAS faithfulness above 0.80?
+3. Can the RAG pipeline achieve RAGAS confidence score of above 0.80?

-## Supervisor
+## Supervisor of MSc Utilize Project
 DR Barbara Villarini

-## Submission Date
+## Official Submission Date of Utilize
-3 September 2026
+3rd September 2026